homestars/chewy/README.md

 Long story short: there is a new DSL that supports ES2 and ES5, the previous DSL version (which supports ES1 and ES2) documentation was moved to [LEGACY_DSL.md](LEGACY_DSL.md).

-If you want to use the old DSL - simply do `Chewy.search_class = Chewy::Query` somewhere before indices are initialized.
+If you want to use the old DSL - simply do `Chewy.search_class = HSChewy::Query` somewhere before indices are initialized.

 The new DSL is enabled by default, here is a quick introduction.

 #### Composing requests

 The request DSL have the same chainable nature as AR or Mongoid ones.
-The main class is `Chewy::Search::Request`.
+The main class is `HSChewy::Search::Request`.
 It is possible to perform requests on behalf of indices or types:

 ```ruby
 PlaceIndex.query(match: {name: 'London'}) # returns documents of any type